CsVaidik/Python_Project/README.md

 3.Open New Terminal in vscode and Type

+4.Now,First Fork the repo in your Github
-4.Now,First Clone The Repo in your Local Machine using The Given Command below:- git clone
+Then copy the link and Clone The Repo in your Local Machine using The Given Command below:- git clone your repo generated link

 5.Now check status using :-
 git status